Doctors Note Logo

 3. Cause: The exact cause of neuralgic amyotrophy is not well understood, but it may be linked to infections or immune system problems.

-The condition may improve over time, but it is important to consult a healthcare provider for a proper diagnosis and treatment plan.
+The condition may improve over time, but if you're experiencing sharp shoulder pain and want to explore what might be causing your symptoms, try our free AI-powered symptom checker to get personalized insights and consult a healthcare provider for a proper diagnosis and treatment plan.

 Tell your friends about us.